UniMelb-Day-Lab/DBLaCleaner/README.md

 ## Release notes
 DBLaCleaner v1.0 (7th August 2023) - added 'cleanDBLalpha.noRevMID.py' to process amplicons with only one barcoded forward primer (and a universal reverse unbarcoded primer)

-DBLaCleaner v1.1 (28th September 2023) - codes of 'cleanDBLalpha.py' and 'cleanDBLalpha.noRevMID.py' were modified to raise error and stop run when 'temp_files' folder already exists
+DBLaCleaner v1.1 (28th September 2023) - codes of 'cleanDBLalpha.py' and 'cleanDBLalpha.noRevMID.py' were modified to raise error and stop run if 'temp_files' folder already exists